 Sometimes in life, there are events that make you remember just how lucky you are to be alive and healthy.
 One of our newest clients is Eman, and it’s been quite the ride so far.
-We’ve been so moved talking with Eman and his family, we wanted to share a bit of his story here for all of you.
+We’ve been so moved talking with Eman and his family, we wanted to share a bit of his story about his spinal cord injury here for all of you.

-On March 5th of this year, Eman was leaving a bank in a Rio suburb after he had withdrawn some money, and he was targeted by two men on a motorcycle who chased him as he drove off.
+On March 5th of this year, Eman was leaving a bank in a Rio suburb after he had withdrawn some money.
+Two men on a motorcycle were targeting him and chased him as he drove off.
 Although he desperately tried to lose them, they were able to corner him.
-As they roared up to his car, the man on the front of the motorcycle ordered the man behind him, “Kill him!,” and the man shot Eman through the driver’s side window.
-The 9mm bullet was fired at close range and entered his left arm, went through his left lung and lodged in his right shoulder, where it remains.
+As they roared up to his car, the man on the front of the motorcycle ordered the man behind him.
+“Kill him!”.
+The man shot Eman through the driver’s side window.
+The 9mm bullet was fired at close range and entered his left arm.
+It went through his left lung and lodged in his right shoulder, where it remains.

 After Eman’s breathing was stabilized (his lung was perforated), Eman was able to tell the doctors that he had no sensation, feeling or control of his legs.
 X-rays and CAT scans showed the bullet had grazed a vertebrae, sending 3 small fragments into his spinal cord.
 The velocity and intense heat of the passing bullet also created what the neurosurgeons in Rio described as a lesion on his spinal cord.

-10 days into his hospitalization, Eman regained breathing function as his lung drained and began to re-inflate, and began having sensations that he described as feelings of ants or insects crawling up and down his legs.
-Neurosurgeons initially dismissed this as a “psychological phenomena” that occurs sometimes with paraplegics, but after re-examining him, they proceeded with an operation to remove 3 tiny bone fragments at the T7-T8 vertebrae.
+10 days into his hospitalization, Eman regained breathing function as his lung drained and began to re-inflate.
+And he began having sensations that he described as feelings of ants or insects crawling up and down his legs.
+Neurosurgeons initially dismissed this as a “psychological phenomena” that occurs sometimes with paraplegics.
+But after re-examining him, they proceeded with an operation to remove 3 tiny bone fragments at the T7-T8 vertebrae.

 While Eman’s family is so grateful to the hardworking (overworked) doctors and nurses at the government hospital in Rio who saved his life when he was bleeding to death from the initial gunshot, the level of care he received after he was out of intensive care was frankly, appalling.

-Because of the large pressure ulcer on his back’s sacral area, Eman cannot sit for long flight from Rio to the U.S., so travel arrangements have been very difficult, to say the least.
-But in the past couple of weeks, this seemingly insurmountable obstacle was overcome!
+Because of the large pressure ulcer on his back’s sacral area, Eman cannot sit for long flight from Rio to the U.S. So travel arrangements have been very difficult, to say the least.
+But in the past couple of weeks, they overcame this seemingly insurmountable obstacle!
 Thanks to Uncle Sam and the Victims of Crime Dept. of the FBI.
-They have graciously arranged a special medevac flight that fly to Brazil and pick up Eman, taking him from Rio to Atlanta, GA.
+They have graciously arranged a special medevac flight that fly to Brazil and pick up Eman.
+It takes him from Rio to Atlanta, GA.

 Julia has kept a detailed, photo-filled blog for relatives and friends of the family, where many more details of the shooting and the day-to-day events that have transpired since can be found: ttp://emmanuelguitarman.blogspot.com

 The entire Gilligan family extends their heartfelt thanks to each of you who have expressed such concern and love for Eman in this time of crisis.
-We know we are facing an uphill struggle to obtain the healing and restoration that is now needed.
+We know we are facing an uphill struggle to obtain the healing and restoration we now need.